 Computer Guided Dental Implants

-Crowns and conventional bridges or dentures may not be your only options when replacing missing teeth.
-Surgically placed below the gum, implants integrate to the jawbone and serve as a base for individual replacement teeth, bridges or a denture.
+Dental Crowns and conventional bridges or dentures may not be your only options when replacing missing teeth.
+Surgically placed below the gum, dental implants integrate to the jawbone and serve as a base for individual replacement teeth, bridges or a denture.
 They can be used to replace any tooth including molars!

 Implants offer stability because they integrate to your bone.
 Integration of the implants into your jaw also helps your replacement teeth feel more natural and some people also find the secure fit more comfortable than conventional substitutes.

 Candidates for dental implants need to have healthy gums and adequate bone to support the implant.
 A thorough evaluation by Dr. Kingsbury will help determine whether you are a good candidate for dental implants.

 How are “Computer Guided Implants” different than traditional therapy?
 Using CEREC CAD/CAM and 3D XG technology, Dr. Kingsbury can precisely place the implant in the ideal location using a surgical guide.
 This guide eliminates the need to cut a flap in the gum to expose the bone underneath, which in turn eliminates the need for sutures, making it much more comfortable for the patient.
 In addition, using the surgical guide allows Dr. Kingsbury to place the implant in just the right position, avoiding contact with nerves and sinuses.

 First, we scan the area of the missing tooth with CEREC to create your “virtual” crown in just the right shape and dimension.
 Next, we take a digital 3D scan of the area.
 Dr. Kingsbury reviews it thoroughly, documenting location of nerves and sinuses and taking detailed measurements.
 Adjunctive Oral Surgery may be necessary in certain situations, such as if you have lost bone or need to reposition sinus linings in the area of the missing tooth.